kjetilk/doe-sparql/README.md

 -------

-The R package carries the MIT License, the rest in this repository is released under CC0.
+The R package carries the MIT License, the rest in this repository is released under CC0 (meaning, basically, you can use documentation and code snippets without even crediting the author, but referencing the paper would probably be appropriate in such cases).
 These are very permissive terms.